Azure Information Protection requirements

 Office Professional Plus 2010 with Service Pack 2

 Other editions of Office cannot protect documents and emails by using a Rights Management service.
-For these editions, Azure Information Protection is supported for classification only.
-Consequently, labels that apply protection do not display to users on the Azure Information Protection bar or from the Protect button (classic client) or Sensitivity button (unified labeling client) on the Office ribbon.
+For these editions, Azure Information Protection is supported for classification only, and labels that apply protection are not displayed for users.

-For information about which Office editions support the protection service, see Applications that support Azure Rights Management data protection.
+For more information, see Applications that support Azure Rights Management data protection.

 Office features and capabilities not supported

-The Azure Information Protection clients (classic client and unified labeling client) do not support multiple versions of Office on the same computer, or switching user accounts in Office.
+The Azure Information Protection clients, including both classic and unified labeling, do not support multiple versions of Office on the same computer, or switching user accounts in Office.

 The Office mail merge feature is not supported with any Azure Information Protection feature.